 DEAR DON'T KNOW: The girl in question is being raped.
 The 36-year-old is a predator.
 What you should do is find out the girl's name and then let her parents know what is going on so they can possibly inform the police.
 If you can't locate the parents, talk to a counselor at the school, because a counselor is ethically and legally required to report a crime like this.

 DEAR ABBY: I recently realized that my parents lied about their wedding date.
 Because of my mother's age and health, I haven't told her I know the truth.
 My father passed away several years ago, so his obituary states the date they always used.
 When my mother passes, do I state the true date in her obituary or perpetuate the lie? -- DAUGHTER WITH A SECRET

 DEAR DAUGHTER: I think you should do whatever you think your mother would want when the time comes.
 The ages of the offspring are not usually mentioned in a person's obituary, and unless your friends read the wedding date with calculators in hand, I doubt they will notice the relationship between your age and the nuptials.
 But if anyone should be so tasteless as to say anything, just smile and say, "Yes, I was a love child."

 Dear Abby is written by Abigail Van Buren, also known as Jeanne Phillips, and was founded by her mother, Pauline Phillips.
 Write Dear Abby at www.DearAbby.com or P.O.
 Box 69440, Los Angeles, CA 90069.

-What teens need to know about sex, drugs, AIDS and getting along with peers and parents is in "What Every Teen Should Know."
-Send your name and mailing address, plus check or money order for $7 (U.S. funds) to: Dear Abby, Teen Booklet, P.O.
+Good advice for everyone -- teens to seniors -- is in "The Anger in All of Us and How to Deal With It."
+To order, send your name and mailing address, plus check or money order for $7 (U.S. funds) to: Dear Abby, Anger Booklet, P.O.
 Box 447, Mount Morris, IL 61054-0447.
 (Shipping and handling are included in the price.)